CLIMATE

 - The North and South Slave Regions

-of proposed or possible development, and at locations where water
+Monitoring of indicators should be conducted in areas of proposed or possible development, and at locations where water quantity, snow and permafrost are already being monitored.

-For more details, you may also want to look
+For more details, you may also want to look at:

-- Climate Excerpt
+Climate Excerpt

-- VC State of Knowledge Full
+VC State of Knowledge Full Report

 - NWT Environmental Audit 2005 - Supplementary Report on the Status of the Environment